fstagni/2025_Rucio_Workshop/slides.md

 :: title ::

-# The First DiracX releases
+# The first DiracX releases

 :: content ::

-### They contain:
+### It contains:

-- All service/client underpinnings
+- All service/client underpinnings.
-- Extension support
+- Extension support.
-- Jobs sandboxes can be stored in an object store (and you should do it)
+- Jobs sandboxes can be stored in an object store.
-- The DIRAC `WorkloadManagement/JobStateUpdateHandler` service can be replaced by an "equivalent" DiracX service
+- The DIRAC `WorkloadManagement/JobStateUpdateHandler` service can be replaced by an "equivalent" DiracX service.
-- The helm chart is considered "stable enough"
+- The helm chart is considered "stable enough".
-- Documentation "sufficiently complete"
+- Documentation "sufficiently complete".
+- DiracX extensions working.

 We will keep working, within the patches of this first version, on adding new services and documentation.